keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ### Security Groups Key Details:
 - Security groups control inbound and outbound traffic for your instances (they act as a Firewall for EC2 Instances) while NACLs control inbound and outbound traffic for your subnets (they act as a Firewall for Subnets).
 Security Groups usually control the list of ports that are allowed to be used by your EC2 instances and the NACLs control which network or list of IP addresses can connect to your whole VPC.
-- Everytime you make a change to a security group, that change occurs immediately
+- Every time you make a change to a security group, that change occurs immediately
 - Whenever you create an inbound rule, an outbound rule is created immediately.
 This is because Security Groups are *stateful*.
 This means that when you create an ingress rule for a security group, a corresponding egress rule is created to match it.
 This is in contrast with NACLs which are *stateless* and require manual intervention for creating both inbound and outbound rules.
 - Security Group rules are based on ALLOWs and there is no concept of DENY when in comes to Security Groups.
 This means you cannot explicitly deny or blacklist specific ports via Security Groups, you can only implicitly deny them by excluding them in your ALLOWs list
 - Because of the above detail, everything is blocked by default.
 You must go in and intentionally allow access for certain ports.